Research, Innovation, Collaboration

 Welcome to our #TechTuesday series!
 These articles will introduce some of the latest graphene-enabled products, pioneered and commercialised by different companies within the Graphene Flagship project.
 Today, we unveil Graphenea's new transistors, ideal for applications in biosensing, microelectronics and rapid testing.

 Graphene Flagship individual Associated Member Abalonyx’s CEO tells us about the safe and scalable production of graphene oxides for their customers worldwide.

 Sign up and get the Graphene Flagship Mentoring Programme experience.
 The mentoring helps postgraduate students and early-career scientists to meet their career goals, expand their opportunities, accelerate their personal development and improve their self-confidence.

 Graphene Magazine 2021 is now available!

 Read the latest edition of the Graphene Magazine to learn about the latest updates about the Graphene Flagship, see inside three graphene labs, dive into the possibilities of graphene cameras and batteries and get to know the people that make this incredible project work.

-Organised as a virtual event, this workshop aims to foster the exchange of experiences, practices and ideas related to the current and emerging topics associated with the basic chemistry approach, materials synthesis, application development and commercialization of graphene and related 2D materials.
+Organised as a virtual event, this workshop aims to foster exchange of experiences, practices and ideas related to the current and emerging topics associated with the fundamental materials synthesis, physics and devices for graphene and related 2D materials.